-The Board of Statutory Auditors is appointed in accordance with applicable gender balance provisions, based on lists submitted by the shareholders in which candidates are presented with sequential numbers.
+The Board of Statutory Auditors is appointed in accordance with applicable gender balance provisions, on the basis of lists submitted by the shareholders in which candidates are presented with sequential numbers.
 The list is divided into two sections: one for candidates for the office of acting auditor and the other for candidates for the office of alternate auditor.